ldijkman/ESPxWebFlMgr/README.md

 ---

 ## Upgrade Electra from filemanager
-## ep8266 system Update/upgrade from firmware.bin
+## ESP8266 system Update/upgrade from firmware.bin

+upload over the filemanager to update no programming usb cable needed

 if firmware.bin is in the filemanager list uploaded

 press update button to perform update

-you can create a bin file when pressing the check code V verify button left of upload program
+you can create a bin file in Arduino IDE when pressing the check code V verify button left of ->upload program button

 check the compiler output text where the bin file is stored => upload it and rename it to firmware.bin